AlexBuenoL/Machine-Learning-Server-Fail-Predictor/README.md

 # Server Failure Prediction
+Predicting server failures is critical for maintaining infrastructure reliability and preventing downtime.
 This repository contains Python code for loading, analyzing, and visualizing a dataset with multiple server attributes (CPU, I/O, network, memory, disk, etc.) to predict potential server failures.
 It also includes dimensionality reduction techniques and comparisons of different classification models.

-## Overview
-Predicting server failures is critical for maintaining infrastructure reliability and preventing downtime.

 ## **Data loading and preprocessing: Handling complex datasets with high-dimensional server metrics.**
 - Visualization: Exploring the distribution and correlation of server attributes.